If you wish to know more about the school, our programme and how to apply, please read below answers to the questions we get asked the most.

 *All fees include VAT, where applicable.

 Our finance team will issue an invoice payable at the beginning of each term.
-At present, all payments can be made by bank transfer only.
+Payments can be done either online or via bank transfer.

 Yes.
 We offer families the option of either paying the full tuition fees in advance, or on a termly basis, as preferred.